SCLC Presents the 77th Annual Forest Products & Construction Equipment Exposition

 Location: Fusaro Hall

-Join the action as College Teams from across California compete in traditional logging sports events including chopping, whip-sawing, ax throwing, and choker-setting among others.
-Stihl chain saws and safety gear provided by Al’s Saw Shop.
+Join the action as College Teams from across California compete in traditional logging sports events including chopping, whip-sawing, ax throwing, and choker-setting, among other events.

 Thursday Evening Events